The S

 \[ # & |

 Between the \beginverse and \endverse lines, or between the \beginchorus and \endchorus lines, chords can be produced using the macro \[<chordname>].
-Chords will only appear in chord books.
-The <chordname> can consist of arbitrary text.
+Chords only appear in chord books; they are omitted from lyric books.
+The <chordname> may consist of arbitrary text.
 To produce sharp and flat symbols, use # and & respectively.
-Any text that immediately follows the \[] macro with no intervening whitespace will assumed to be the word or syllable that is to be sung as the chord is struck, and will therefore be typeset directly under the chord.
+Any text that immediately follows the \[] macro with no intervening whitespace is assumed to be the word or syllable that is to be sung as the chord is struck, and is therefore typeset directly under the chord.
 For example:

-If whitespace (a space or end-of-line) immediately follows, then the chord name will be typeset without any lyric text below it, denoting that the chord is to be struck between any surrounding words.
+If whitespace (a space or <return>) immediately follows, then the chord name be typeset without any lyric text below it, indicating that the chord is to be struck between any surrounding words.
 For example:

-If the lyric text that immediately follows the chord ends with another chord, and if the width of the chord name exceeds the width of the lyric text, then hyphenation is added automatically.
+If the lyric text that immediately follows the chord contains another chord, and if the width of the chord name exceeds the width of the lyric text, then hyphenation is added automatically.
 For example:

 Sequences of chords that sit above a single word can be written back-to-back with no intervening space, or as a single chord: